tjphilli/Framer-ValueLayer/README.md

 # Framer ValueLayer

-ValueLayer is a Layer subclass dedicated to helping you manage numbers in your prototypes.
+ValueLayer is a Layer subclass dedicated to helping you manage numbers in your prototypes, and animate between them.

 ![example gif](http://i.giphy.com/l46C6q33wRPvFPFoQ.gif)